biigle/core/DEVELOPING.md

 3. Create a new project and volume in BIIGLE with the volume URL `local://test` and the list of image filenames.
 The `local://` storage disk resolves to the `storage/images` directory, the `test` suffix is the name of the directory containing the images.

+## Building JavaScript and assets

+JavaScript and assets are built using NPM and Laravel Mix.
+Before you start, you have to configure NPM to authenticate to GitHub as described [here](https://stackoverflow.com/a/63243950/1796523).

+Now run `npm install` to install the dependencies.
+Important commands for development are:

+- `npm run watch`: Starts a continuous process to watch for file changes.
+Rebuilds the assets whenever a file is changed.
+This can be used during development.

+- `npm run prod`: Builds and minifies the assets.
+This command should be run before each new commit that changes assets.

 ## Runing the tests

 You can run the tests with `composer test`.
 The first time might fail since the testing database container needs to start up.
 To run only a subset of the tests, use `composer testf <pattern>` with `<pattern>` being a string that matches the test class or function that you want to run.